 Migraines Are Very Common

 Migraines are a form of severe headache that affect about 15% percent of the population globally.
-Many migraine sufferers experience pain that can be debilitating to the point of jeopardizing one’s career.
+Also, many migraine sufferers experience pain that can be debilitating to the point of jeopardizing one’s career.

 It’s more than an ordinary headache, and according to the Mayo Clinic:

 “Firstly, a migraine can cause severe throbbing pain or a pulsing sensation, usually on just one side of the head.
 It’s often accompanied by nausea, vomiting, and extreme sensitivity to light and sound.

 Secondly, migraine attacks can cause significant pain for hours to days and can be so severe that the pain may prevent you from going to work or school.

 Lastly, warning symptoms known as aura may occur before or with the headache.
 These can include flashes of light, blind spots, or tingling on one side of the face or in your arm or leg.”

 Take Inventory of Your Symptoms